-Dispute Resolution solicitor, Judith Winward, works closely with members of our Residential Property team and specialises in statutory lease extensions, with experience of acting for both landlords and leaseholders.
+Dispute Resolution solicitor, Laura-Pauline Adcock-Jones, works closely with members of our Residential Property team and specialises in statutory lease extensions, with experience of acting for both landlords and leaseholders.

 Leases on flats can be extended either by agreement with the landlord – in which case the length of the new term and the premium and ground rent to be paid are a matter for negotiation between landlord and leaseholder – or as of right by following the statutory procedure set out in the Leasehold Reform, Housing and Urban Development Act 1993 (the Act).
 Under the Act a leaseholder who has been the registered owner of a leasehold flat for at least two years can claim the right to extend the lease by 90 years in addition to the remaining term, and get rid of the ground rent at the same time, as the new ground rent will be a “peppercorn”, effectively zero.

 There are pros and cons with each of the two procedures described above.
 Generally a landlord may prefer to extend the lease by agreement and preserve his right to receive ground rent.
 If the landlord keeps his ground rent the premium to be paid by the leaseholder is likely to be less than if the ground rent is effectively extinguished by the statutory procedure.

 The leaseholder may not want to extend the lease by as many as 90 years, in which case a negotiation with the landlord for a shorter extended term and lower premium may be preferable.